tanglaok/THRUX_Implementation_Guide/index.rst

     Exporting Schedules to AutoCAD

-We've created a folder which holds all of our THRUX exports.
+In this example we've created a folder which holds all of our THRUX exports.

 .. figure:: images/ScheduleSetup-3.PNG
     :align: center

-    THRUX Schedules
+    THRUX Schedules in their own folder

 In AutoCAD, now we can set up a single drawing which XREFs our THRUX Schedules.
 When the design changes, we can export our schedules, and our drawings will update.